Writing Within Walls Mentoring Programme

 Get involved

 Are you interested in becoming a volunteer or do you work with an organisation that would be interested in sharing the programme with your network?
 If so, we'd love to hear from you!
-Get in touch with us by sending an email to the Writing Within Walls project coordinator, Zoe McClellan, at zoe@arkfound.org.
+Get in touch with us by sending an email to the Writing Within Walls project coordinator, Ana, at ana@arkfound.org.